-Common stock offered by us shares, excluding shares of common stock issuable pursuant to the overallotment option granted to the underwriters.
-Shares outstanding after this offering shares, excluding shares of common stock issuable pursuant to the overallotment option granted to the underwriters.
-Use of proceeds We expect to use a portion of the net proceeds of this offering to repay outstanding indebtedness under the Facility, which had \$ outstanding as of , 2005.
+14,500,000 shares, excluding 2,175,000 shares of common stock issuable pursuant to the overallotment option granted to the underwriters.

+37,668,595 shares, excluding 2,175,000 shares of common stock issuable pursuant to the overallotment option granted to the underwriters.

+We expect to use a portion of the net proceeds of this offering to repay outstanding indebtedness under the Facility, which had \$38,000,000 outstanding as of September 22, 2005.
+We expect such repayment will occur within 5 business days after the closing of this offering.
 We intend to use the remainder of the net proceeds within 90 days to fund investments in portfolio companies in accordance with our investment objectives and the strategies described in this prospectus and for general corporate purposes.
 However, it could take a longer time to invest substantially all of the net proceeds, depending on the availability of appropriate investment opportunities and market conditions.
 Pending such investments, we will invest the net proceeds primarily in cash, cash equivalents, U.S. government securities and other high-quality short-term investments, which may earn yields substantially lower than the income that we anticipate receiving once we are fully invested in accordance with our investment objectives.
 If we do not realize yields in excess of our expenses, we may incur operating losses and the market price of shares may decline.
 See "Use of Proceeds."

-Distributions We intend to distribute quarterly dividends to our stockholders out of assets legally available for distribution.
+We intend to distribute quarterly dividends to our stockholders out of assets legally available for distribution.
 Our quarterly dividends, if any, will be determined by our board of directors.
 On December 16, 2004, we declared an initial dividend of \$0.30 per share for the fourth quarter of 2004.
 On February 23, 2005, we declared a dividend of \$0.30 per share for the first quarter of 2005 and on June 20, 2005, we declared a dividend of \$0.32 per share for the second quarter of 2005.
+On September 6, 2005, we declared a dividend of \$0.34 per share for the third quarter of 2005.
 Because of our limited operating history, these are the only dividends to date that we have declared on our common stock.

-Taxation We have elected to be treated for federal income tax purposes as a RIC.
+We have elected to be treated for federal income tax purposes as a RIC.
 As a RIC, we generally will not pay corporate-level federal income taxes on any ordinary income or capital gains that we distribute to our stockholders as dividends.
 To maintain our RIC status, we must meet specified source-of-income and asset diversification requirements and distribute annually an amount equal to at least 90% of our ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses, if any, reduced by deductible expenses, out of assets legally available for distribution.
 See "Risk Factors-We will be subject to corporate level income tax if we are unable to qualify as a RIC" and "Distributions."